leandrocunha526/vuejsproject-frontend/README.md

 ## About

-- A task manager web application with relational database and authentication by user.
+- A full stack task manager web application with relational database (PostgreSQL) and authentication by user.
 - All tasks of a user are restricted to other users.
 - Respecting confidentiality.
 - **Kanban** page with todo, in progress and done tasks.